philippe75004/SIEM1/README.md

 The Systems took an hour for each 3 spikes to recover based on the splunk search.
 The download/upload spikes could cause the bandwith to be saturated causing a not reliable Internet connection.

+*As a prevention we can throttle / limit the bandwith usage per device via our Next Generation Firewall and Secure Web Gateway.

 ### Step 2: Are We Vulnerable?